bhtrail/CustomShops/README.md

 ### Main Options

-`"SystemShop" : true` - enables prebuilded replacement for SystemShop
+`"SystemShop" : true` - enables prebuild replacement for SystemShop

-`"FactionShop" : true` - enables prebuilded replacement for FactionShop
+`"FactionShop" : true` - enables prebuild replacement for FactionShop

-`"BlackMarketShop" : true` - enables prebuilded replacement for BlackMarket
+`"BlackMarketShop" : true` - enables prebuild replacement for BlackMarket

 if you replace this shop in your mod with own variants(like DynamicShops do for example) - set to false or you get all 6 variants. also if you disable it you still not get vanila shops, so if no replacement - no shops at all